Former Fortnite UX lead digs into ethical game design

 You mentioned self-regulation.
 All of the tech companies you've mentioned have shown how self-regulation is turning more into self-defense.
 What is your perspective on self-regulation versus government regulation?

-Well loot boxes are forbidden in a few countries now...it's coming from regulations, and regulations are an enforcing function at some point we need, if there's no regulation, it just takes one studio to do it, and then the downward spiral starts.
+Well loot boxes are forbidden in a few countries now...it's coming from regulations, and regulations are an enforcing function at some point we need.
+If there's no regulation, it just takes one studio to do it, and then the downward spiral starts.
 As soon as you have regulation, then everyone has to do it, and you have to make sure there's no bypass for people with a lot of money.

-If we self-regulate, at least we can control the discussion around it, and we can make it more sane before waiting to have regulation made by people that don't understand game development or how it works.
-It's getting more intense, it might be unfair for some people if we do it ourselves we can at least have a better conversation about it.
+If we self-regulate, at least we can control the discussion around it, and we can make it more rational before waiting to have regulation made by people that don't understand game development or how it works.
+It's getting more intense, it might be unfair for some people, so if we do it ourselves we can at least have a better conversation about it.
 A less rushed, less emotional conversation than one imposed from outside.

 But if we don't do anything, it's going to happen at some point.